Ukraine

 Risk Level: Current Crisis

-Russian forces have widely perpetrated possible war crimes and crimes against humanity since their invasion of Ukraine.
+Russian forces have perpetrated possible war crimes and crimes against humanity since their invasion of Ukraine.
 Ukrainian forces have also committed potential war crimes.

 BACKGROUND:

-The UN Human Rights Monitoring Mission in Ukraine (HRMMU) has documented the widespread use of heavy artillery and multiple launch rocket systems, missiles, airstrikes and illegal cluster munitions in populated areas.
+The UN Human Rights Monitoring Mission in Ukraine (HRMMU) has documented the widespread use of heavy artillery and multiple launch rocket systems, unguided missiles, airstrikes and illegal cluster munitions in populated areas.
 Schools, homes, water and sanitation systems, energy-related infrastructure and civilian shelters have been routinely targeted.
-The World Health Organization has verified over 1,500 attacks on healthcare since February 2022.
-Russian forces have bombed and pillaged Ukrainian historical, religious and cultural sites, with the UN Educational, Scientific and Cultural Organization verifying damage to at least 337 cultural sites.
-Since Russia suspended its participation in the Black Sea Grain Initiative on 17 July 2023, Russian forces have carried out a series of attacks on Ukraine’s port and shipping infrastructure, destroying facilities and hundreds of thousands of metric tons of grain destined for export.

-In areas under their control, Russian forces have perpetrated grave abuses that may amount to war crimes, including killings, rape and torture.
+The World Health Organization has verified over 1,908 attacks on healthcare since February 2022.
+Russian forces have bombed and pillaged historical and religious sites, and the UN Educational, Scientific and Cultural Organization has verified damage to at least 432 cultural and religious sites.
+In areas under their control, Russia forces have perpetrated killings, rape and torture.
 Mass graves and burial sites have been found in areas retaken from Russian forces.

-According to the CoI, the systematic use of torture in Russian-occupied areas may amount to crimes against humanity.
-Ukrainian and Russian forces have both committed abuses against prisoners of war, including torture and ill-treatment, according to the HRMMU.
-The UN has documented violations of international law by mercenary operatives from the Wagner Group, including enforced disappearances, ill-treatment and extrajudicial executions of prisoners of war.
+Ukrainian and Russian forces have committed abuses against prisoners of war, including torture and ill-treatment, and have prosecuted accused “collaborators,” according to the HRMMU.
+The UN has documented violations of international law by Russian-affiliated mercenary operatives from the Wagner Group, including enforced disappearances, ill-treatment and extrajudicial executions of prisoners of war, which may amount to war crimes under international law.

-Intense fighting continues in Donetsk and Luhansk oblasts, a region collectively known as Donbas, and international monitors have documented both sides committing violations that may amount to war crimes.
-Conflict has been ongoing in Donbas since 2014 after a pro-European change of power in Kyiv prompted the Russian government to militarily support majority-ethnic Russian separatists, but has been further exacerbated by the full-scale invasion of Ukraine.
-An estimated 14,000 people were killed and millions displaced between 2014-2022 and the ICC found evidence of war crimes and crimes against humanity.
+Intense fighting also continues in Donetsk and Luhansk oblasts, a region collectively known as Donbas, and international monitors have documented both sides committing violations that may amount to war crimes.
+Conflict has been ongoing in Donbas since 2014 after a pro-European change of power in Kyiv prompted the Russian government to militarily support majority-ethnic Russian separatists.
+An estimated 14,000 people were killed and millions displaced between 2014-2022 and the International Criminal Court (ICC) found evidence of war crimes and crimes against humanity.

-Russia’s aggression in Ukraine has been widely condemned and many states and intergovernmental organizations have responded with unprecedented targeted sanctions, economic measures and other restrictions.
+Russia’s aggression in Ukraine has been widely condemned and many states and intergovernmental organizations have responded with targeted sanctions, economic measures and other restrictions.
 Some states have provided Ukraine’s military with weapons, including banned cluster munitions.
-The UN General Assembly has passed numerous resolutions that have demanded humanitarian access to civilians, condemned and demanded the immediate reversal of Russia’s annexation of occupied Ukrainian territory and called for reparations and justice for violations of International Humanitarian Law (IHL).
-Meanwhile, after Ukraine filed a case asking for clarification under Article IX of the Genocide Convention, on 16 March 2022 the International Court of Justice (ICJ) imposed provisional measures, calling on Russia to suspend military operations and cease advancing, as well as calling on all parties to refrain from actions that may prolong the conflict.
-The ICC also opened a field office in Kyiv to assist with the prosecution of over 100,000 cases of war crimes documented by the Ukrainian authorities.
+The UN General Assembly (UNGA) has passed numerous resolutions that have demanded humanitarian access to civilians, condemned and demanded the immediate reversal of Russia’s annexation of occupied Ukrainian territory and called for reparations and justice for violations of International Humanitarian Law (IHL).

 RECENT DEVELOPMENTS: